thegetty/inventories-and-surveys/content/part-1/chapter-3.md

 As mentioned in the [introduction](/introduction/), in recent years the heritage field has experienced a trend toward a more holistic approach to management, in which the variety of heritage typologies are integrated within a unified system.
 A more holistic approach is now broadly deemed to be more efficient, effective, and sensitive.
 Following this trend, some heritage agencies have taken proactive measures to rationalize their separate inventories into fewer ones, or even a single inventory database, and to unify their controlled vocabularies.
 Some have even integrated their field survey teams to include a range of specialties, such as both archaeology and architectural history.
 See **Inventory Consolidation and Integration** in the sidebar for examples of how two jurisdictions are handling these issues.

-### What Are the Primary and Secondary Purposes of the Inventory?
+### What Are the Primary and Secondary Purposes of the Inventory? {#what-are-the-purposes}

 Another first-order consideration is what purposes an inventory will serve, at the primary and secondary levels, and perhaps beneath that.
 Very often, inventories of public agencies first serve the function of heritage protection and management and land-use planning, as well as informing the public (which is typically a requirement for any public agency).
 Then, secondarily, they serve research needs.
 Confirming these priorities will help guide the selection of types of information that need to be contained in an information system, culled from legacy data, collected in the field, and so on.

 Problems can arise when trying to make an inventory database equally serve everyone’s wishes.
 Experience has shown that inventory databases function better when they are designed to do a limited number of tasks simply.
 Public agencies also typically have limited resources, and therefore need to prioritize the areas of focus of their infrastructure and activities.

-### Who Will Hold What Roles and Responsibilities for the Inventory?
+### Who Will Hold What Roles and Responsibilities for the Inventory? {#roles-and-responsibilities}

 Another key consideration for an inventory program is who will hold related roles and responsibilities, and particularly who will serve in primary roles.
 In some cases, roles and responsibilities may be spread across multiple organizations.
 Roles and responsibilities may first be determined at an organizational level (i.e., which organization or organizations have what responsibilities), then at a suborganizational level, and finally at an individual personnel member level.
 In some cases, roles and responsibilities may be specified within the relevant legal and policy framework.[^1] Spreading roles and responsibilities across an organization or multiple organizations will require mechanisms for coordination.

 ## Users, Languages, and Access

-The following are considerations relating to [inventory users](#who-will-the-inventory-users-be), the [official language or languages of the inventory](#should-the-inventory-have-more-than-one-official-language), and [categories of information access](#what-categories-of-inventory-information-access-are-needed).
+The following are considerations relating to [inventory users](#inventory-users), the [official language or languages of the inventory](#official-language), and [categories of information access](#categories-of-inventory-information-access).

-### Who Will the Inventory Users Be?
+### Who Will the Inventory Users Be? {#inventory-users}

 An additional consideration is what categories of users will be using the inventory.
 Determining user types will flow logically from defining the purposes the inventory serves.
 Different types of users will have varying motivations, interests, and technical capabilities and will seek different levels of information detail.
-Identifying user categories and needs can in turn provide a basis for defining different categories of inventory information system access, as well as system user privileges with respect to adding, editing, deleting, and exporting information (see [What Categories of Inventory Information Access Are Needed?](#how-will-inventory-information-be-managed-over-time)).
+Identifying user categories and needs can in turn provide a basis for defining different categories of inventory information system access, as well as system user privileges with respect to adding, editing, deleting, and exporting information (see [What Categories of Inventory Information Access Are Needed?](#categories-of-inventory-information-access)).

 Clearly, primary users will include those who are responsible for managing and maintaining the inventory and adding, updating, and editing information within it.
 A small number of individuals will need exclusive privileges to administer the database and its other users; in IT parlance these would be considered superusers.